 - Microsoft Visual Basic for Applications 6.0 Software Development Kit Version 6.4/6.5 Welcome Guide

-The integration classes included with the VBA SDK.
-These classes have now been heavily modified to emulate VB6 features.
-VB65.exe acts as the host application, with VBA embedded inside of it.
-VB65 can create, open, edit, and save project files.
+The integration classes included with the VBA SDK have now been heavily modified to emulate VB6's intrinsic features.
+VB65.exe acts as the host application, with VBA embedded inside of it, sharing the same memory space.
+Visual Basic 6.5 can create, open, edit, and save project (.vbp;.vbg;.bas;.cls;.frm) files.
 It can also add/remove references and components.
-The intrinsic functions of VB65 automate the compile process to build executable files in native or p-code format, provided that a licensed copy of Visual Basic 6.0 is installed.
+The intrinsic functions of VB65.exe automate the compile process to build executable files in native or p-code format, provided that a licensed copy of Visual Basic 6.0 is installed.
 The layout of the development environment and its features are nearly identical to that of VB6, except that the IDE has now been updated with modern icons and the newest features of VBA's IDE/VBE.

 Menu items can be dynamically customized by the developer with a lot of flexibility.

 Mouse-wheel and touch-pad input is automatically supported out-of-the-box.

 This enhanced IDE is now flexible enough to implement all sorts of updates, since we have direct access to the object model and the events of VBA's IDE/VBE.